Demographics of Virginia

 The demographics of Virginia are the various elements used to describe the population of the Commonwealth of Virginia and are studied by various government and non-government organizations.
 Virginia is the 12th-most populous state in the United States with over 8 million residents and is the 35th largest in area.

-Population
+Population of Virginia

-As of the 2010 United States Census, Virginia has a reported population of 8,001,024, which is an increase of 288,933, or 3.6%, from a previous estimate in 2007 and an increase of 922,509, or 13.0%, since the year 2000.
-This includes an increase from net migration of 314,832 people into the Commonwealth from 2000-2007.
+As of the 2010 United States census, Virginia has a reported population of 8,001,024, which is an increase of 288,933, or 3.6%, from a previous estimate in 2007 and an increase of 922,509, or 13.0%, since the year 2000.
+This includes an increase from net migration of 314,832 people into the Commonwealth from 2000 to 2007.
 Immigration from outside the United States resulted in a net increase of 159,627 people, and migration within the country produced a net increase of 155,205 people.
 Also in 2009, 6.7% of Virginia's population were reported as under five years old, 23.4% under eighteen, and 12.1% were senior citizens-65+.
 The center of population of Virginia is located in Goochland County outside of Richmond.